AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/02_Perspective.rst

 Overloading
 ~~~~~~~~~~~

 In C, function names must be unique.
-Ada allow overloading, that is two
+Ada allows overloading, that is two
 subprograms that share the same name but can be resolved though differences in
 profile.
 As long as the subprogram signatures (subprogram name, parameter
 types, and return types) are different, the compiler will be able to resolve